 Golob, Timothy Adam, "Hidden: A Case Study on Human Trafficking in Costa Rica" (2017).
-Graduate Theses and Dissertations. http://scholarcommons.usf.edu/etd/7028 by
+USF Tampa Graduate Theses and Dissertations.

+https://digitalcommons.usf.edu/etd/7028

-This Dissertation is brought to you for free and open access by the Graduate School at Scholar Commons.
-It has been accepted for inclusion in Graduate Theses and Dissertations by an authorized administrator of Scholar Commons.
-For more information, please contact scholarcommons@usf.edu.
+This Dissertation is brought to you for free and open access by the USF Graduate Theses and Dissertations at Digital Commons @ University of South Florida.
+It has been accepted for inclusion in USF Tampa Graduate Theses and Dissertations by an authorized administrator of Digital Commons @ University of South Florida.
+For more information, please contact digitalcommons@usf.edu.